-The document also lists enhancing open space at Bowlee, Alkrington Woods and Wince Brook as a priority, as well as improving access to it.
+The document also lists enhancing oden space at Bowlee, Alkrington Woods and Wince Brook as a priority, as well as improving access to 次.

-It also becks current plans to continue regenerating the Langley estate and town centre, but argues that major new retail projects will not be supported unless developers can show demand salets.
+It also backs current plans. to continue regenerating the Langley estate and town centre, but argues that major new retail projects will not be supported unless developers can show demand exists.

 The LDF document is set to be sent to the government in the new year for final approval.
-Before it does, people are being given their final change to have their say on it.

-ple are being given their final chance to have their say on it.
-It can be vierwed at www.rochdale.govuk/yourvie ws and at local libraries.
-The council is also hosting an exhibition at Middleton Arens between November 39 and December 3 on the plans.
+Before it does, people are being given their final chance to have their say on it.
+It can be viewed at www.rochdale.govuk/yourvie ws and at local libraries.
+The council is also hosting an exhibition at Middleton Arena between November 29 and December 3 on the plans.

-OLDHAM Road - one of the major arterial routes into Middleton, through Middleton Junction and Mogratose, now earmarked for development
+CLDHAM Road - one of the major arterial routes into Middleton, through Middleton Junction and Megrolose, now earmarked for development.